olivierhabi/JemiSMS-Backend/README.md

 ### JemiSMS

-JemiSMS-Backend is Webapp API for send mass SMS for marketing.
+JemiSMS-Backend is Webapp API for send mass SMS for marketing which support MoMo(MTN).
 This project is composed of:
-  1.RESTful node/express API server that serves the backend functionalities of the application 2.The UI template (web pages) made in ReactJS that help user interact with the application.
+-  1.RESTful node/express API server that serves the backend functionalities of the application
+-  2.The UI template (web pages) made in ReactJS that help user interact with the application.

 ### The UI(web pages) is here